 "Because America currently leads on AI capabilities, the risks present in American frontier models are likely to be a preview for what foreign adversaries will possess in the near future," the plan reads.
 "Understanding the nature of these risks as they emerge is vital for national defense and homeland security."

-It recommends the U.S. Department of Defense works with NIST to continue working on the agency's responsible AI and generative AI frameworks.
+It recommends the U.S. Department of Defense work with NIST to continue working on the agency's responsible AI and generative AI frameworks.
 It charges the U.S. Office of the Director of National intelligence to publish an IC Standard on AI assurance under the auspices of Intelligence Community Directive 505 on Artificial Intelligence.

 The U.S. government should also promote the creation of AI incident response plans, the roadmap recommends and incorporate them into best practice standards for both private and public sectors.
 It calls for modifying the Cybersecurity and Infrastructure Security Agency's Cybersecurity Incident & Vulnerability Response Playbooks to consider AI systems and require chief information security officers to work with AI-related agency officials in developing those updates.